dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 ## Documentation

 Documentation is a double edged sword.
-On the one hand it can be a great way to distill knowledge and make it accessible to everyone.
-On the other hand the only thing worse than no documentation is bad/incorrect documentation.
-If the documentation is not automatically kept up to date then it will be a constant source of maintenance overhead.
-That is if people actually remember to update it.
+Documentation takes time to write, unless at least as much time is saved by reading it then creating the documentation is a net loss.
+It is much better to have small amounts of impactful and always up to date documentation than large amounts of documentation whose value is questionable.

 Developers especially tend to be fond of putting documentation in documents that they then put in Git.
 I think this is a mistake.
 Any documentation should be put into a system where you can rate the content, assign an owner and easily provide feedback without altering the document itself (comments are not feedback).
-This way it is possible to see if the documentation actually helps and automatically force people to update the documentation when it is needed.
+It should then be possible to see what documentation is helpful and which is just noise.
+This allows for much more efficient maintenance of documentation.

 I have been through several iterations of people declaring some documentation system too messy to be useful followed by recreating a new mess just like it in another system.

-Documentation takes time to write, unless at least as much time is saved by reading it then creating the documentation is a net loss.
-It is much better to have small amounts of impactful and always up to date documentation than large amounts of documentation whose value is questionable.
+This wastes enourmous amounts of time.

 ## Other